 All kindergarteners will spend time building and problem-solving with our Imagination Playground blocks, the block system that helps children learn through creative play.
 They will also enjoy our residency with Tiny Scientist, when they’ll do 5 sessions of hands-on experiments and learn from a team of zany scientists.

-In our 12-week chess residency, chess master Mr. Jairo teaches our young beginners all the skills they need to play chess, basic tactics and special moves.
+In the winter, chess master Mr. Jairo will teach our chess beginners all the skills they need to play chess, basic tactics and special moves.
 Students learn to understand the logic behind moving and trading pieces.